Ken Yasukawa, Professor and Chair of Biology

 B.S., Beloit College, Ph.D., Vanderbilt University

-Kathryn Johnson is a physiologist who is interested in how obesity and diabetes affect hormones related to glucose regulation in animals and humans.
+Kathryn Johnson is a physiologist who is interested in how obesity affects hormones that regulate glucose levels in animals and humans.
 Her current projects evaluate the effects of obesity and insulin resistance in horses.
 Her academic work also investigates the effects of race on the student experience in the sciences.
-As student collaborators are vital to her work, she is always interesting in talking to potential student researchers.
-She also is an avid sports fan, and may often be found in the gym or on the field participating or volunteering, and, of course, supporting Buccaneer athletics.
-Off campus, you may find her riding and showing her horse at a local dressage farm.
-She teaches Human Biology, Zoology, Human Anatomy and Physiology, and Neurobiology.
+As student collaborators are vital to her work, she is always interested in talking to potential student researchers.
+She is an avid sports fan, and may often be found in the gym or on the field participating or volunteering, and, of course, supporting Buccaneer athletics.
+Off campus, you may find her riding and showing her horse.
+She teaches Human Biology, Anatomy, and Human Physiology.